Are duck eggs…. good? Do they taste like chicken eggs?

 I cracked open my first duck egg and the yolk almost looked like it had started to congeal.
 Did the eggs get pushed to the back of the fridge and become semi-frozen?
 Are they still good?

 Duck egg yolks are stiffer than chicken eggs.
 A common reaction the first time someone cracks open a duck egg is to think that the yolk has frozen or congealed in some way.
 That’s just the way duck eggs are.
 Prick the membrane that surrounds the yolk and it will be as runny as a chicken egg yolk.

 I need to separate the yolks from the egg whites.
 Any suggestions for how to do that?

-Shannon has found that the easiest way to separate the whites and the yolks is to take advantage of the duck egg’s firmer yolk.
-She cracks the egg into a bowl and then gently picks up the yolk with her fingers and moves it to another bowl.
+I have found that the easiest way to separate the whites and the yolks is to take advantage of the duck egg’s firmer yolk.
+I crack the egg into a bowl, gently pick up the yolk with my fingers, and move the yolk to another bowl.

 Should I bring my egg carton back to you when I’m done with it?